 To edit a default template:

-- 1. Click the icon in the top bar > Email Templates in the Other section. - 2.
+- icon in the top bar > Email Templates in the Other section. - 2.
 Click the default template you want to edit (Standard or Assigned) to open the Edit Email Template Page.

 The Edit Email Template page.